-Skinny Dip Farm is offering vegetable CSA shares for the 2020 summer/fall season.
-Pick up
+Skinny Dip Farm is offering vegetable CSA shares for the 2021 summer/fall season.

 CSA stands for Community Supported Agriculture, a distribution method in which customers sign up for a seasonal share of the harvest.
 Some farms call them shares, some call it a subscription but the idea is simple: for the heart of the growing season, 20 Weeks lasting from early June to mid October, we will grow and pick vegetables for you and your family.